 Q: What do you think makes a complete martial artist?To be complete, therein ends the search.
-Philosophically, martial arts go far deeper than for money, competition, trophies for the ego, or secret technique.
+Philosophically, martial arts go far deeper than for money, competition, trophies for our ego, or secret technique.
 I view these as mere diversions and not the real reflection.
 Broken down, there is the martial and there is the art.
 We shouldn’t have one without the other.
 They are inseparable.
-Together they form the canvas.
-Painting the complete martial artist is the journey, shaping the spirit as you explore within empty space………
+Together they form a canvas.
+We become the Painter on a martial art journey, shaping the spirit as we explore within empty space………

 (c)copyright-Mal McRae Sensei.
 The Complete Martial Artist-2014.
 Re-edited 2019.